inodaf/pwa-kit/README.md

 ## Troubleshooting

 **Fail while using the `make` command:** Behind the scenes this command depends on `cURL` for downloading Volta and pnpm binaries.
 Try installing cURL then run the command again.
-Also, the commands from Makefile are **not supported on Windows** machines so the alternative is manually installing the required dependencies.
+Also, the commands from Makefile are **not supported on Windows** machines so the alternative is to manually installing the required dependencies.

 ---